 Improved facilities in parks and open spaces

-The Council and partners are committed to acting on your feedback.
+The Council and its partners are committed to acting on what you’ve told us.

-Progress will be monitored and reported back to the community.
+Progress will be monitored and shared with the community.

-There will be ongoing opportunities for you to get involved and help shape future plans.
+There will be ongoing opportunities to get involved and shape future plans.